utshomax/postman-docs/src/pages/docs/administration/secret-scanner.md

 The Postman Secret Scanner scans public workspaces to detect any exposed secrets.
 It checks all of the collections, global variables, environment variables, API schemas, and documentation in a public workspace to safeguard your organization from potential threats and prevent malicious users from accessing any exposed secrets.

-> The Secret Scanner is available on all Postman plans and is turned on by default.
+The Secret Scanner is available on all Postman plans and is turned on by default.
+If you're on an [Enterprise plan](https://www.postman.com/pricing), Secret Scanner will monitor team workspaces in addition to public workspaces.

 ## Contents